thinkards/2020-voting/README.md

 **Ballot Drop Box?**: Unknown

-**Postage Paid?**: “(2) The clerk shall issue a ballot, by mail, to every registered voter in a mail ballot precinct and shall affix postage to the return envelope sufficient to return the ballot.”
+**Postage Paid?**: “Yes.
+(2) The clerk shall issue a ballot, by mail, to every registered voter in a mail ballot precinct and shall affix postage to the return envelope sufficient to return the ballot.”

 **Copy of ID Required for Absentee Voting?**: No